Skip to content

 Material Editing

-Before we begin, please note that the end result of this tutorial is available in the PixelOver download files within the examples/ folder.
+The final result of this tutorial is available in the PixelOver download files, inside the examples/ folder.

 Select Model